New to VHEIP? Register Now!

 To change a mailing address, email, or to make any other administrative change for your accounts: Log in to your account online at any time, contact VHEIP toll-free at 1-800-637-5860, Monday through Friday, 8:00 am – 7:00 pm ET, or see our Account Forms page.

-Federal tax reform info: The federal tax act of 2017 includes provisions related to 529 plan accounts, beginning with the 2018 tax year.
+Federal tax reform info: The Internal Revenue Code includes provisions related to 529 plan accounts.
 See the Disclosure Booklet for details.
-In 2022, Vermont tax law was updated to add the two new allowable use of funds withdrawn from a VT529 account without adverse impact on the Vermont income tax credit: (1) for apprenticeship programs registered and certified with the U.S. Secretary of Labor and (2) for repayment of up to $10,000 per the lifetime of a beneficiary in student loans for post-secondary education at an approved postsecondary education institution.
-(See the VT Tax website for more.)
+In 2022, Vermont tax law was updated to add two new allowable uses of funds withdrawn from a VT529 account without adverse impact on the Vermont income tax credit: (1) for apprenticeship programs registered and certified with the U.S. Secretary of Labor and (2) for repayment of up to $10,000 per the lifetime of a beneficiary in student loans for post-secondary education at an approved postsecondary education institution.
+(See the VHEIP tax credit information on the VT Tax website.)
+Vermont tax law currently does not treat a rollover to a Roth IRA or a withdrawal used for K through 12 education expenses as an allowable use.
+Please consult your tax advisor for how this may affect your personal Vermont tax situation.

 Important Notice Regarding Withdrawals: